carnesen/p-env/readme.md

 ## `default` and `optional`

-Every field in the schema must have a `default` value.
+Every environment variable in the schema must have a `default` value.
 A environment value always takes precedence over the `default` value.
 If an environment value is not provided, two factors determine whether the `default` value is used:
 - Is Node.js is running in [development or production mode](https://nodejs.dev/learn/nodejs-the-difference-between-development-and-production)?
 - Does the field have `optional` set to `true`?